 This book is the November pick for my IRL book club, and I have a feeling there will be a LOT to discuss.
 With twelve different characters that alter between second and third person POV, this novel is a tall spun tale that can get pretty confusing- so please forgive any spoilers here as I try to explain this web.
 I swear, I had to take notes!

 Each chapter starts off introducing the reader to an array of characters from Oakland, CA, who each have a reason for attending the Big Oakland Powwow.
+When they all arrive at the powwow, so much happens so quickly.
+The robbery doesn’t go as planned, there’s catastrophe, and many of those involved learn or reveal more about their true identities.

 - Tony Loneman lives with fetal alcohol syndrome.
-He’s raised by a mother-figure named Maxine, his mother is in jail, and he dad doesn’t know he exists.
+He’s raised by a mother-figure named Maxine, his mother is in jail, and his dad doesn’t know he exists.
 He’s sick of people thinking he’s stupid just because they judge him by his looks, and he’s angry.
 As a drug dealer, his friend Octavio brings him into a scheme to make some money.

 - Octavio Gomez is an alcoholic, a drug dealer, and dealing with the grief of losing family in a drunk driving accident.
 He’s also decided to rob the Big Oakland powwow using a 3D printed gun.